 Role of Strategic Management in Present Age

-It has come a long way from theoretical studies, and today, strategic management is more about practical implementation of judiciously formed decisions and diligently devised strategies.
+It has come a long way from theoretical studies, and today, strategic management is more about the practical implementation of judiciously formed decisions and diligently devised strategies.
 It has adopted a more practical and pro-active approach towards the achievement of business objectives.

 Challenges in Strategic Management

 Today, increasing market competition and various obstacles faced in the way of the growth of a business entity is one of the major challenged that is being faced in the field of strategic management.
-Businesses are particularly focused on growth objectives amid highly saturated consumer markets and they feel the need to deploy highly effective and efficient strategic management strategies in order to ensure their survival in the present ear of increasing global competition.
+Businesses are particularly focused on growth objectives amid highly saturated consumer markets, and they feel the need to deploy highly effective and efficient strategic management strategies in order to ensure their survival in the present ear of increasing global competition.

 Moreover, it is necessary that businesses focus the development of management strategies towards value creation.
 It is one of the most significant factors that lead to the growth and progress of a business.
 Frequently evolving business needs have made it extremely difficult for the businesses to work in accordance with a consistent management strategy and they continuously modify their strategies to be able to establish a viable linkage between strategic application and profits and costs.